SEO Recap covering July 7, 2026: Search Console adds social and video platform reporting

 Source: Search Engine Land

-• The piece explains hydration, the process of turning server-rendered HTML into an interactive page, and where it sits in the rendering pipeline.
+- Hydration, the process of turning server-rendered HTML into an interactive page, has a specific place in the rendering pipeline.

-• The author connects hydration behavior to what search engines can crawl and index, and when it can hurt visibility.
+- Hydration behavior affects what search engines can crawl and index, and when it can hurt visibility.

 Google Merchant Listings Add Sale Duration and Product Category Support